Senate passes long-stalled bill to address sexual harassment on Capitol Hill

 The bill now goes back to the House of Representatives, which passed its version in February and where the expectation is that there will be a conference committee to work out the differences between the two bills after Congress returns from its weeklong Memorial Day recess.

+Blunt said he has not talked to the White House about the legislation yet but sent a pretty direct warning that the President should sign the finished product Congress eventually sends to him and leave the negotiations around the bill that pertains to Congress to lawmakers.

+“I am confident we’ll put a bill on the President’s desk and hopefully … in the near future, he’ll sign that,” Blunt said.
+“This is an area that the President should largely leave up to those of us it applies to and I think he will.”

-The differences between the House’s and Senate’s versions of the legislation include the language used in describing when a member would be required to pay for settlements — and when they would not — and the reporting of settlements.
+The differences between the House’s and Senate’s versions of the legislation include the language used in describing when a member would be required to pay for settlements and when they would not.
+It also outlines guidelines for reporting settlements.

 “We will go to conference and hopefully we can iron out some of those differences,” Speier said Thursday on CNN’s “New Day.”